robfatland/pythonbytes/projects/bugs/README.md

 faces the bug at the next corner to their left: A faces B, B faces C, C faces D and D faces A. At a signal all the bugs begin walking: Each towards the bug it is facing.
 They take identical-length tiny bug steps and as you might imagine they constantly adjust the direction of their walk.
-For example A starts walking towards B but as B is walking towards C: A will have to adjust her path to the right to keep sighted on B.
+For example A starts walking towards B but as B is walking towards C: A will have to adjust her path to the right to keep walking directly towards B.

 Eventually all of the bugs meet at the center of the table.
 When they do: How far has each walked?